 - Proof that you are no longer associated with your sponsoring employer

 - Permanent disability or death

 How much should I spend on a UK pension ?

 This will depend upon how much you want to live on when you retire.
 According to recent surveys, people prefer to have at least two thirds of their ‘final salary’ by the time they stop working.
 It is not just about the amount of money you put on to your UK pensions, but also the performance of your company and its ability to provide great benefits.
 Still the truth remains: the sooner you start saving on your pensions, the more secure your future will be.

 Imagine this scenario: two persons, the first one started saving when he was 25 years old while the other one started saving when he was 30 years old.
 Both invested £100 each month until they reach the age of 65.
 Upon retirement, the former gets £25,000 a year while the latter only gets £15,400 a year.

 Can I consolidate my pensions ?

 Yes, you can.
 It is more cost effective because you will maximise the potential benefits you may receive annually.
-First, you need to seek advice from a reputable financial adviser before consolidating your pensions into one account.
+First, you need to seek advice from a reputable financial adviser5 before consolidating your pensions into one account.